plandes/clj-ml-model/README.md

 - Build the distribution binaries: `make dist`

 Note that you can also build a single jar file with all the dependencies with: `make uber`

+## Known Bugs

+I am suspicious there is a bug with the *two pass* functionality as I've recently worked with a data set that gave very different performance results using a test/train split.
+While I'm not sure, I suspect the bug is somewhere in the Clojure -> Weka -> Clojure flow.
+Currently, two pass works by overloading the `Instances` class and another that uses the overridden class, and subsequently doesn't copy that class.
+This is invoked from the `zensols.model.weka/clone-instances` function that uses the model framework to create separate train and test folds.

+I've been over and over this code and can't find the bug.
+There are any Weka wizards out there that have some time and can help out, I'd **really** appreciate it!

 ## Changelog